Subject

 • The damage to our environment impacts every area of life.
 You will have the opportunity to take modules from across all three faculties to take a multi-disciplinary approach towards finding solutions.

-• Your innovative programme of study will take you outside the lecture theatre and into the wild landscapes of Essex and East Anglia.
+• Our courses take you outside the lecture theatre and into the wild landscapes of Essex and East Anglia.

 Photo of MA Wild Writing graduate, Barbara Claridge